Lewis Woodson: Resilience on Public Display

 In 1838 a new Pennsylvania Constitution was adopted, which took the voting right away from black Pennsylvanians.
 This was a hard blow to their status as citizens.
 In the summer of 1851, the leaders of the black community of Pittsburgh organized a celebration of the "Emancipation of 800,000 slaves in the West Indies."
 The event took place in a 'grove.'
 The newspaper advertisement for the celebration announced Rev. Lewis Woodson as the Orator of the Day and at the close of the advertisement tempted readers, "Come one, come all, and hear the greatest orator of the age."

-In stunning fashion, the black community of Pittsburgh was putting its pride, resilience, and anti-slavery stance on full public display.
+The black community of Pittsburgh was putting its pride, resilience, and anti-slavery stance on full public display.
 The President of the Day was Rev. John Peck; Vice Presidents were J. B. Vashon, Hugh Tanner, and others.

 In the 1870s two of the sons of Lewis Woodson, with many others, organized celebrations for the 13th Amendment and the 15th Amendment of the U. S. Constitution, separately.
 The leadership of Woodson, Vashon, Peck, and Delany set a template that was replicated for decades in Pittsburgh.